 You will be required to provide consent to release your medical report.
-If you respond noting that you do not give your consent, your line manager, in liaison with HR will make a decision on your fitness to work without up to date medical advice.
+If you respond noting that you do not give your consent, your line manager, with advice from HR will make a decision on your fitness to work without up-to-date medical advice.